Alkimik9000/api-start-express-ts/README.md

      ```

-2. Using the terminal, start the server with:
+2. To start the server, execute the following command:

      ```
      npm start
      ```

-The API will be running on `http://localhost:3000`.
-The entity created and it's properties can be views under the URL `http://localhost:3000/entity`.
+The API will operate on `http://localhost:3000`.
+You can then access the entity and its properties by adding `/entity` to the end of the URL, like this: `http://localhost:3000/entity`.

 ### 🧪 Testing ###

-In this example, the test will examine and validate the properties of an entity and provide a result based on the evaluation.
+In this example, the test will assess and confirm the qualities of an object and then deliver a conclusion based on the assessment.

-To run the test using Jest run in the terminal the command :
+To perform a test using Jest, enter the following command in your terminal:

      npm test

 ### 🔗 API Endpoints ###

-The following API endpoints are available:
+The following API endpoints are currently available:

 - `GET /api/data`: Retrieve all data items

 ### 📄 License ###

-This project is licensed under the ISC License.
+This project is governed by the ISC License.